ntorii/testandplayrepo/README.md

 ## Github tutorial

+**WHEN WORKING ON THE KENTORII.COM REPO OR THE GAMEDEV REPO, MAKE SURE YOU PUSH A BRANCH THAT IS NOT DEVELOP OR MASTER.
+MAKE A NEW BRANCH that branches off of develop AND WORK/PUSH ON THAT.
+IT'S OK TO PUSH TO MASTER FOR THIS REPO THOUGH.
+IT'S MERELY A TEST REPO FOR LEARNING**

 `git clone <repo-link>` clones the remote repository to your local computer.
 Look up how to clone github repo.

 `git status` to see any changed files.